-Pursuant to his employment offer letter, dated February 27, 2017, if Mr. Kelley's employment is terminated by Amkor without "cause" or by Mr. Kelley for "good reason," he will be entitled to continuation of his then-current base salary for an 18-month period; a pro-rata bonus for the year of termination determined based on the actual bonus, if any, he would have been paid for such year absent such termination; payment of health insurance premiums for up to 18 months; payment of outplacement services for up to six months; and payment of salary, unused vacation time and vested benefits earned prior to termination.
+Pursuant to his employment offer letter, dated February 27, 2017, if Mr. Kelley's employment is terminated by Amkor without "cause" or by Mr. Kelley for "good reason," he will be entitled to: continuation of his then-current base salary for an 18-month period; a pro-rata bonus for the year of termination determined based on the actual bonus, if any, he would have been paid for such year absent such termination; payment of health insurance premiums for up to 18 months; payment of outplacement services for up to six months; and payment of salary, unused vacation time and vested benefits earned prior to termination.

-With respect to the Annual Service Bonus, in the event of Mr. Kelley's employment is terminated due to death or disability, the current year Annual Service Bonus will be fully paid, but the remaining unpaid portion of the Total Service Bonus will be forfeited.
-In the event Mr. Kelley's employment is terminated by the company for "cause" or by him without "good reason," he will not receive the Annual Service Bonus during the year in which his employment was terminated and the remaining unpaid portion of the Total Service Bonus will be forfeited.
-If, in connection with or following a "change in control" (as defined in the employment agreement), his employment is terminated by the company without "cause" and other than due to his death or disability or by him for "good reason," he will be paid a lump sum amount equal to the remaining unpaid portion of the Total Service Bonus.
+With respect to the Service Bonus, in the event of Mr. Kelley's employment is terminated due to death or disability, the Service Bonus will be fully paid.
+In the event Mr. Kelley's employment is terminated by the Company for "cause" or by him without "good reason," he will not receive the Service Bonus.
+If, in connection with or following a "change in control" (as defined in the Amkor 2007 Equity Incentive Plan), his employment is terminated by the Company without "cause" and other than due to his death or disability or by him for "good reason," he will be paid a lump sum amount equal to the remaining unpaid portion of the Service Bonus.